johannschopplich/toon/README.md

 ### Arrays

 > [!TIP]
-> TOON includes the array length in brackets (e.g., `items[3]` or `[2]`).
-This explicit count helps LLMs track the number of elements, reducing errors when generating or validating structured output.
+> TOON includes the array length in brackets (e.g., `items[3]`).
+When using comma delimiters (default), the delimiter is implicit.
+When using tab or pipe delimiters, the delimiter is explicitly shown in the header (e.g., `tags[2|]` or `[2	]`).
+This encoding helps LLMs identify the delimiter and track the number of elements, reducing errors when generating or validating structured output.

 #### Primitive Arrays (Inline)